NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_How-We-Operate/01-training-guidelines.md

 simple** and easy to grasp.
 That is, avoid long walls of text or complicated formulas. **Attribute figures and references** you include in your teaching materials correctly.
-Important information that participants need to retain, such as your contact details/email/number, and/or links to installation guides for the hands-on exercises, should not only be available/visible for a short duration during a slide show.
+Important information that participants need to retain, such as your contact details, and/or links to installation guides for the hands-on exercises, should not only be available/visible for a short duration during a slide show.
 **Make important information accessible to the trainees** at all times.
-E.g. by uploading the slides, or just the relevant information to repositories accessible to the trainees, or handing out printed teaching materials.
+E.g. by uploading the slides to repositories accessible to the trainees, or handing out printed teaching materials.
+You could also share the relevant information in a shared pad.

 **Limit the passive (screen-)time** trainees are exposed to.
-In addition to planning hands-on exercises, your online teaching segments may be enriched by occasionally asking for audience participation (e.g. via (anonymous) polls, quizzes, shows of hands, etc.) that can also help you to gauge how well your learning goals were achieved, and/or live examples (e.g. live-coding, or tool demonstrations).
+In addition to planning hands-on exercises, your online teaching segments may be enriched by occasionally asking for audience participation (e.g. via (anonymous) polls, quizzes, shows of hands, etc.) that can also help you to gauge how well your intended learning outcomes were reached, and/or live examples (e.g. live-coding, or tool demonstrations).
 When doing a live demonstration, be sure to **explain clearly what you are going to do beforehand**, and again **in more detail during** your demonstration.